moxie-protocol/moxie-agent-skills/README.md

 Once you completed development on your skills, you can register your skills to the Skills Marketplace by the following steps:

-1. Add your Creator Agent Skills to `registry/src/skills.json` with the following fields and corresponding types:
+1. Add your Creator Agent Skills to the Skills Registry in [`registry/src/skills.json`](./registry/src/skills.json) with the following fields and corresponding types:

 ```ts
 interface Skills {